This page was reviewed under our medical and editorial policy by

 If radiation is part of the treatment plan for oral cancer, a dental exam beforehand is usually recommended.

-When teeth or other structures in the oral cavity need to be removed, a specialist known as a prosthodontist may make prosthetic replacements to help restore appearance, comfort and function after treatment.
+When teeth or other structures in the oral cavity must be removed, a specialist known as a prosthodontist may make prosthetic replacements to help restore appearance, comfort and function after treatment.

 Although most areas of the nose and mouth may be examined without the use of an instrument, doctors may perform an endoscopy to view hard-to-see areas, such as the larynx and behind the nose.

-For both of these procedures, your doctor may spray your nose or the back of your throat with a numbing medicine to avoid pain.
-Because people diagnosed with oral cancer are also at increased risk for other head and neck cancers, your doctor may also examine other areas of the throat or nose.
+For both of these procedures, the care team may spray the patient's nose or the back of his or her throat with a numbing medicine to avoid pain.
+Because people diagnosed with oral cancer are also at increased risk for other head and neck cancers, the care team may also examine other areas of the throat or nose.

-If your doctor suspects the presence of oral cancer, this thorough exam will most likely be performed.
-If any oral tumors are found, your doctor will remove samples to be examined under a microscope.
+If the care team suspects the presence of oral cancer, this thorough exam will most likely be performed.
+If any oral tumors are found, the care team will remove samples to be examined under a microscope.

 An X-ray of the chest may be taken to determine whether the cancer has spread to the lungs.
 Cancer will not be present in the lungs unless it has advanced.
 If the result is abnormal, further tests will be performed.